symfony/symfony-docs/book/security.rst

 Don't let this controller confuse you.
 As you'll see in a moment, when the user submits the form, the security system automatically handles the form submission for you.
-If the user submitted an invalid username or password, the controller reads the form submission error information so that it can be displayed back to the user.
+If the user had submitted an invalid username or password, this controller reads the form submission error from the security system so that it can be displayed back to the user.

+In other words, your job is to display the login form and any login errors that may have occurred, but the security system itself takes care of checking the submitted username and password and authenticating the user.

 Now, create the corresponding template: